 Please let us know how Science@Cal can support your interests in science outreach by filling out a short survey.

 Stay informed!
 The Science@Cal outreach list is for UC Berkeley affiliates who are interested in public outreach in the sciences.
 Stay in the loop on Cal science outreach news, and use the list for discussion with list members and to inform them about your programs and activities.
 Sign up here!

 Help us plan for BASF 2013!

 In Fall 2011 and 2012, Science@Cal hosted an array of creative events as part of the inaugural Bay Area Science Festival, a 10-day, Bay Area-wide celebration of science.
 From hands-on science at local farmers’ markets to a compelling panel presentation, to an exploration of science imagery and a star party—Cal faculty, postdocs, grads, undergrads and staff turned Cal's activities into festival highlights.
 See the fun we had in 2011 at our photo gallery on Facebook and this gallery of pictures from our Art In Science event.

 Contact: Rachel Winheld <firstname.lastname@example.org>

 CEO is an informal group of staff, faculty, postdocs and students at UC Berkeley who have an interest in Education & Outreach (E&O) in science, technology, engineering and math.
 CEO holds monthly meetings designed to encourage networking, professional development, and mentoring within the E&O community.
 CEO meetings are on the second Tuesday of each month, from 12:00 noon to 1:30 pm.

-This year, Science@Cal is presenting two fun, collaborative science activities, and it’s not too late to get on board:
+Science@Cal is presents fun, collaborative science activities, and you can get on board.
+For example:

 Know any excellent public speakers?
 These ongoing series feature Cal scientists whose presentation styles are engaging and accessible to non-specialist audiences: